10 Different Types of Karate Explained

 Different Types of Karate

-The moves you see in movies most times are a combination of different types of karate.
-Karate is a martial art that originated in Okinawa, Japan, when Okinawans were barred from having weapons and were forced to learn how to defend themselves using only their bodies.
+The moves you see in movies are usually a combination of different types of karate.
+Karate is a martial art that originated in Okinawa, Japan, when Okinawans were barred from having weapons and forced to learn how to defend themselves using only their bodies.

 Since its inception, karate has spawned numerous offshoots based on the interpretations of various instructors.

-Karate is a martial technique that can be used to defend oneself.
-In addition, It has also gained popularity due to its emphasis on both physical and mental discipline.
+Karate is a martial technique for self-defense.
+It has gained popularity due to its emphasis on physical and mental discipline.

 While certain varieties of karate use weapons, it is better known as a weaponless method of combat defense.